tytydraco/yessleep/out/Our_daughters_new_porcelain_doll_speaks_ancient_Sumerian_but_he_isnt_supposed_to_talk.md

 She beamed, enjoying herself and her new friend.
 I hated to be the killjoy dad who ruined her fun.

-"Okay," I said in a hushed voice.
-"I'll let you stay up just this once.
+"Okay, I'll let you stay up just this once.
 But *don't* tell your mother."

-"Oh, thank you!" she said, jumping and clapping.
-She waved goodnight as I closed the door.
+"Oh, *thank* you!"

 "Good night, pumpkin."